jcobeadev/Employee-Information-Management/README.md

 #
 **Things that I think needed to be improved/implemented**
 * *Implement Unit Testing* (requirement of the task)
-* Saving and object by one, not replacing the json file.
+* Saving an object by one, not replacing the json file.
 * Procotols/Properties naming
 * Usage of RxSwift
 * Implement Dependency Diagram